bluxmit/alnoda-workspaces/README.md

 For example, if you are a data analyst, data scientist, researcher you make experiments, simulations, train ML models.
 Such work often involves frequent changes to your environment (updating packages, install new applications, change datasets, etc.).
 To reproduce analytics, experiment, or ML model training you need to have an exact version of your environment at a specific point in time.
 Dockerized workspaces in docker solve this problem very well!
-At any moment you can backup and save your entire workspace running in the docker container, and launch it as a new workspace whenever you want.
+At any moment you can backup and save your entire workspace as an image, and launch it as a new workspace whenever and wherever you want.

 **Collaboration made simple.** You need a workspace that can be shared with your peers or colleagues.
 Launch it on the cloud server and use together.